Healthy Meatloaf

 • Ground beef.
 I like making my ground beef meatloaf recipes with 80/20 ground beef (80% lean and 20% fat).
 It’s a lean yet juicy and flavorful option that always gives you tender meatloaf that isn’t dry or overly greasy.

 • Onion and garlic.
 For flavor.
-To deepen the savory flavors of these aromatics, saute them in an oiled skillet until they’re soft and golden.
+To deepen the savory flavors of these aromatics, sauté them in an oiled skillet until they’re soft and golden.

 • Eggs.
 The eggs help bind the meatloaf mixture together.

 • Ketchup.
 Opt for a ketchup that has few ingredients and no added sugar.
+You can try my sugar free ketchup if you like.

 • Milk.
 To soften the bread crumbs.
 Any kind of milk will do, like regular cow’s milk or dairy free almond milk.